-As this 4th of July approaches, I thought I’d share some basic fireworks safety tips with you.
+As this 4th of July approaches, I thought I’d share some basic fireworks safety tips with you,But the most important step one should not skip is the to hire a Colorado Springs Fire Watch to protect from fire.
 If you have additional ones (or a ridiculous fireworks-related story!), please leave a comment!

 - Check your local laws on fireworks before purchasing.
 Americanpyro.com has compiled a great list!

 - Read the labels before using the firework, and make sure you’re using it correctly.

 - Had a couple drinks?
 Pass the fireworks off to someone sober.
 They’ll make wiser decisions.